eaplatanios/tensorflow_scala/README.md

   - [ ] Session execution context (I'm not sure if that's good to have)
   - [ ] Session reset functionality
 - Tensor API:
-  - [ ] More flexible/efficient slicing for obtaining and assigning elements
+  - [x] Support for the TensorFlow eager op execution API
   - [ ] More numpy-like operations for tensors
 - General API Features:
   - [x] Slice creation